 The Roman Theatre of Caesarea is part of the Caesarea National Park which encompasses the remains of the ancient port city capital of Roman Judea.
 The city was established by Herod the Great in 25BC on a stretch of coast between Haifa and Tel Aviv.
 The amphitheater was one of the many structures built by Herod as part of his grand city and is the oldest of its kind in the eastern Mediterranean.

 Although it has undergone many changes, repairs and renovations the theatre has survived and is still used today.
-The amphitheater is considered a prestigious venue for performances by Israeli and international stars.
-Among the international stars who have performed at Caesarea there are the Pixies; Foreigner; Macy Gray; Alanis Morissette; Bjork; Eric Clapton and Bryan Adams.
+The theater is considered a prestigious venue for performances by Israeli and international stars.
+Among the international stars who have performed at Caesarea, there are the Pixies; Foreigner; Macy Gray; Alanis Morissette; Bjork; Eric Clapton, and Bryan Adams.

 Structure of the Theatre at Caesarea

 Built facing the sea the theatre has rows of staggered seating in a semi-circle facing a performance area.
 The backdrop to the stage would have been columns and statues that left an open view of the sea.
 The theatre measures 100m in diameter and its semi-circle of stone seating can accommodate an audience of 4,000.
 Archaeologists have uncovered evidence of changes made to the structure over the years including a colorful plastered floor from the Herodian period underneath a later marble floor.